 Click Here for tab for Waitin’ For The Bus by ZZ Top

 Another song that marries blues and rock elements seamlessly in a catchy and easy to play way that makes it a great song for beginners to learn.
-This song is interlinked with ‘Jesus Just Left Chicago’ which are both from their 1973 album ‘Tres Hombres’ as they segue into each other.
+This song is interlinked with ‘Jesus Just Left Chicago’ (surprise surprise, not a traditional worship tune) which are both from their 1973 album ‘Tres Hombres’ as they segue into each other.
 So when they were played on the radio they were commonly played together.

 We’ll be pedaling off the A string for a lot of this song while double up with higher notes from that minor pentatonic/blues box shape.
 There’s very good use of dynamics here so try to listen to and emulate when they are palm muting and when they are leaving notes open.